IBM/AI-on-Power-Level3/docs/Lab3/lab3-hands-on-guide.md

         This process will take a few minutes (in my case it took around 3-4 mins as this is a fairly large model compared to tinyllama) and your results may vary.
 Remember, this is a demo environment and models are few GBs in size.
 Models once downloaded won't be downloaded again as long as you are using the same storage (PV).

-11. If all goes well, you should see just 1 pod running.
+11. Provided the previous step completed without errors, you should see just 1 pod running.
     ![image](https://github.com/user-attachments/assets/32fb028f-fef6-4abe-996c-b1bdfbe80489)

-12. Let's verify that the model running is IBM Granite code LLM!.
+12. Let us verify that the model running is IBM Granite code LLM!.
 Click on the pod to enter the pod details view/page.
     ![image](https://github.com/user-attachments/assets/74893247-6c4b-444f-9163-97ec3eb3e934)

 13. In the pod details page, click on the Logs tab to see the pod logs.